 Acceptance offers more expensive than average auto insurance rates across the board, offering the highest price for two out of three sample drivers for which we pulled quotes.
 It does not offer the absolute highest rates for some risky drivers, such as one after a DUI; even so, there are often other insurers available that offer significant savings compared to Acceptance.
-And for those with clean driving records, Acceptance customers can expect to pay 38% more than the average rate we found for a similar profile.
+And for those with clean driving records, Acceptance customers can expect to pay 38% more than the average rate.

 We compared Acceptance with three companies: The General, another insurer popular among high-risk drivers; plus Geico and Progressive, two national auto insurance companies.
 All prices refer to the costs of a six-month insurance policy, with a "pay upfront" discount applied where possible.